Kimberly Ellis: Activism and political career

 Ellis has worked in the private and non-profit sectors, and has experience in state government.

 In 2009, the mayor of Richmond, California appointed Ellis to serve as a member of the Community Development Commission.

 Ellis concurrently worked at Emerge America’s national headquarters as the National Affiliate Director, and in 2010 she became the Executive Director of the California chapter, Emerge California.

 Ellis is a Truman National Security Project political partner.

 Ellis has spoken in favor of progressive causes and has stated that Democrats need to do more to address poverty as well as push harder to adopt single-payer healthcare.
 Ellis actively supported Hillary Clinton during the presidential campaign.

 Ellis formerly served on the California Democratic Party Finance Committee, and as the Recording Secretary of the party's African American Caucus.

 Ellis was a contender for the Chair of the California Democratic Party in 2017.
 She was endorsed by seven members of US Congress, several unions and organizations including the National Nurses United union, Lt.
 Governor Gavin Newsom, dozens of local elected and emeritus officials, and dozens of California Democratic Party leaders.
 She was supported by progressive groups like California Nurses Association, which supported Bernie Sanders in the Democratic Presidential primary, and Our Revolution, which grew out of the Sanders campaign.

 Ellis was narrowly defeated by party insider Eric Bauman, who has been described as a "consummate party insider."
 According to the Los Angeles Times, Ellis and Bauman were aligned on most issues, including support for a path to citizenship for undocumented immigrants, abortion rights, single-payer healthcare, and stronger LGBTQ protections, and the contest was described as being between "old school" Democrats vs "new school" Democrats in the progressive spirit of Bernie Sanders.
 Although Ellis supported Clinton in the Democratic primaries and in the 2016 general election, she has been welcomed by Bernie supporters as "leading an insurgency against the party establishment."
+Despite such a strong showing in 2017, she was defeated again in 2019 by Rusty Hicks after Eric Bauman resigned following sexual misconduct allegations.